Environmental Biotech

 The CAL discharge averaged 5,025 mg/L COD (82 % drop*), 1,247 mg/L TSS (81% drop*), 85 mg/L FOG (93% drop*) and 2,335 mg/L VFA’s (42% drop*).
 The SBR discharge averaged 7,760 mg/L COD (66% drop*) and 2,067mg/L TSS (66% drop*).

-The 2nd pond was observed with the once hard grease cap breaking down.
+The 2nd pond was observed with the once hard grease cap breaking down and becoming quite soft.
 Open water gaps could be observed.

 Conclusion.

-The introduction of the GES bacteria has been successful in the breakdown of the FOG/BOD/COD/TSS within the CAL to historically low values.
-This has reduced the load going to the SBR allowing for more mixing and aeration as the foam production diminished.
+The introduction of the GES™ bacteria has been successful in the breakdown of the FOG/BOD/COD/TSS within the CAL to historically low values.
+This has reduced the load going to the SBR.
+Once the foam was remediated the SBR could be returned to its correct usage allowing for the batch sequencing for denitrification to occur.